tjd1234/cmpt120fall2024/lectures/lecture31/lecture31notes.md

 ## Overview

 **Recursion** is a deep and interesting idea with many applications in computer science, mathematics, and science.
-The general idea of recursion is that you can build a *big* out of *small* things that all look the same, but at different sizes.
+The general idea of recursion is to build a *big thing* out of *small* versions of the big thing.
 For example, here is a recursive picture called the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle):

 ![Sierpinski triangle](sierpinski_triangle_small.png)